 Do you want to inspire a passion for science and nature in our vibrant and diverse camp community?
 Come join the camp staff at the EcoTarium!

-The EcoTarium, a museum of science and nature, seeks engaging and enthusiastic junior counselors to supervise and instruct campers (ages 5-12) in our school vacation week camp programs.
+The EcoTarium, a museum of science and nature, seeks engaging and enthusiastic camp counselors to supervise and instruct campers (ages 5-12) in our school vacation week camp programs.
 Programming is focused on a variety of natural and physical science topics and takes place on the museum floor, in classroom settings, and outdoors on our 45-acre site.

 In this role you will: